ClemensHofstadler/signature_gb/README.md

 In the following, we describe some basic functionality.

-Make sure the path to the folder SignatureGB is visible to SageMath, for example, by running
+Make sure the path to the folder signature_gb is visible to SageMath, for example, by running
 ```
   sys.path.append(PATH)
 ```
-where PATH is the path to the directory in which the folder SignatureGB is.
+where PATH is the path to the directory in which the folder signature_gb is.

 Then the package can be loaded by calling
 ```
-  from SignatureGB import *
+  from signature_gb import *
 ```
 The basic data strcuture provided by the package is that of a *LabelledModule*.
 It can be constructed from a list of SageMath noncommutative polynomials as follows.